2020 Singapore circuit breaker measures: Post-circuit breaker (reopening)

-Restrictions due to new Variants of Concern (Delta and Omicron) started on 8 May 2021 and ended on 29 March 2022, during which gatherings of more than five people were prohibited.
-Two separate lockdowns ran from 16 May 2021 to 13 June 2021 and 23 July to 9 August 2021, but in between 14 June 2021 and 23 July 2021, the government only allowed a reopening similar to Phase 1 of June 2020.
-The government then changed the reopening plan to only allow vaccinated persons to use certain services from August 2021.
+On 4 May 2021, Lawrence Wong announced that the slate of restrictions set to take effect on 8 May 2021 would effectively bring the country back to Phase 2 while it combated a surge in cases.
+In mid-May 2021 he country's Ministry of Health announced the introduction of a Phase 2 (Heightened Alert) as domestically transmitted cases continued to mount, with a slate of measures that lasted from 16 May 2021 to 13 June 2021.
+The was subsequently followed by a gradual loosening of measures (dubbed "Phase 3 (Heightened Alert)"), until the authoritites reverted back to Phase 2 (Heightened Alert) on 19 July 2021 due to the formation of new local clusters.
+The second slate of Phase 2 (Heightened Alert) measures would last until 18 August 2021..
+The government then gradually ceased to used the phased approach, instead focusing of a fostering "COVID-19 Resilent" society, with the Ministry of Health announcing the easing- in two stages- of the Phase 2 (Heightened Alert) restrictions on 6 August 2021.

 In addition, it was announced on 14 December 2020 that the Pfizer-BioNTech vaccine was approved for use in Singapore, with the first batch slated for around end of December 2020.
 On 3 February 2021, the Moderna vaccine was approved for use in Singapore, with the first batch arriving around March 2021.
 Subsequent batches for both vaccines were planned to arrive throughout 2021.
 A successful mass vaccination campaign was launched that achieved very high vaccination rate.